Get to know us

 Our doctors and technicians work closely with area practices when special diagnostic procedures are required.
 Stream Valley staff members also attend Continuing Education seminars and work with the most current research resources.
 These practices help us teach one another, and they allow us to stay up to date with practical and technological advances in our field.
 Therefore, we can offer you and your pet services such as digital dental x-ray and ultrasound diagnostics, in-house digital x-ray capabilities, an in-house surgical suite, a closely supervised hospitalization area, and indoor boarding kennels with outdoor walking and exercise areas.
 We understand the busy lives that our clients lead, and we hope that our on-site veterinary, boarding, daycare, and grooming facilities; well-stocked pharmacy and prescription diet supply; and regular dog obedience classes can make Stream Valley your family's one-stop pet healthcare headquarters.

 At Stream Valley, we endeavor not only to offer sound, accepted advice on a variety of subjects, but also to provide optimal veterinary care.
+As an AAHA-accredited hospital, we uphold the American Animal Hospital Association’s more than 900 standards to provide your pets with the best veterinary medicine and compassionate pet care.
 This helps your pet enjoy as long and comfortable a life with your family as possible.
 Our mission is both to treat your pet when he or she isn't feeling well, and also to help you learn how to keep your best friend happy and healthy.

 Our Medical Philosophies